rsdoiel/antenna/columns.md

 date: 2025-08-06, from: Om Malik blog

 A few days&#160;ago,&#160;when decoding&#160;Microsoft CEO Satya Nadella’s memo&#160;to his company about&#160;layoffs&#160;and artificial intelligence, I said that “this is not just about Microsoft, but pretty much every software company will be hit hard by this wave of transformation.”
 The point I was making in the piece was that&#160;AI&#160;is&#160;coming,&#160;and the first domino to fall&#160;will&#160;be software.
-When watching &#8230;
+I was &#8230;

 <br>